How to Start a Local Knitting Group: 5 Simple Tips

 If talking about knitting doesn’t come easily to you, you can try wearing some of your handknitted items.
 Wear a scarf, or fingerless mitts, or a shawl, or even a cell phone purse.
 You’d be surprised at how often I wind up talking about my knitting because of the cell phone purse I tote nearly everywhere!

 2. Knit in public as often as you can.
 That’s another great way to spark conversations about knitting.
-As I mentioned earlier, I like to knit at my daughter’s swim practices.
+When my daughter was a swimmer, I took my knitting to swim practices.
+When both of my kids were in marching band, I took my knitting on the bus to contests and knitted at the contests themselves.

 3. Be willing to teach others.
 That’s a big takeaway here!
 Sweet Knittings started because Veronica’s manager was willing to teach her how to knit.
 Listen for those magical words, “I wish I knew how to knit.”